-And create a data policy by filling in the bellow info:
+And create a data policy by filling in the following information:

-- Policy Name - A short description to say what’s the policy for
+- Policy Name - A short description to say what the policy is for.

-- Fields - A collection of data fields names to protect by the new data policy rule.
-If field
+- Fields - A collection of data field names to protect by the new data policy rule.
+If a field named

 Data policy details¶

-Adding a data policy will impact the results returned by the SQL engine.
-If the topic data type contain the fields specified in the policy, those fields values on each query, will be redacted.
-Each policy will impact, potentially, different topics.
-A list of all affected can be seen on the policy details view.
+Adding a new data policy will impact the results returned by the SQL engine.
+If the topic data contains the fields specified in the policy, those field values will be redacted on each query.
+Each policy might potentially impact different topics.
+A list of all affected topics can be seen on the policy details view.

-The details policy page highlights the risk of exposing the data.
-For each policy the user can see the applications using the topics where the policy entry fields are present.
-They are grouped in three different categories: Lenses Connectors, Lenses SQL Processors and Custom Applications.
+The details policy page highlights the risks of exposing the data.
+For each policy, the user can see the applications using the topics where the policy entry fields are present.
+These fields are grouped in three different categories: Lenses Connectors, Lenses SQL Processors and Custom Applications.
 The screenshot below gives you an example of a data policy entry for a field named creditCard: